 1. Ensure you have systemd, curl and sudo installed.

-2. Download and execute the installer script.
+2. Download and run the installer script.

 3. Replace the following variables for your environment: